 MedExpress is proud to be a VA authorized urgent care provider* and offer our urgent care services to Veterans.
-We understand that new policies can be confusing, frustrating, and unfamiliar.
+We understand that new medical policies can be confusing, frustrating, and unfamiliar.
 But we’re here to help you understand how we can care for you, and to help answer some of your biggest questions.

 Question #1: What Does the MISSION Act Mean for Veterans?

-Answer: The Mission Act, passed on June 6, gives Veterans the option to visit urgent care centers that are within the Veterans Affairs' (VA) network of community providers, such as MedExpress.
+Answer: The MISSION Act, passed on June 6, 2019, gives Veterans the option to visit urgent care centers that are within the Veterans Affairs' (VA) network of community providers, such as MedExpress.

 Eligible Veterans can go to an urgent care center for certain same-day services and treatments.
 Urgent care centers are a great option for fast, non-emergent care—you’ll typically have shorter wait times than emergency rooms, too.

-Question #2: Can I Get Urgent Care Treatment at MedExpress?
+Question #2: Can Veterans Get Urgent Care Treatment at MedExpress?

 Answer: MedExpress is now an approved urgent care provider within the VA’s network.
 For over 17 years, we’ve provided quality care in a warm, welcoming environment and now we're honored to be able to extend that care to you, our Veterans.
-If you are currently enrolled in the VA healthcare system and have received medical care from a VA provider, or an approved community provider within the last 24 months (2 years), you can visit your local MedExpress center** for urgent care services and treatments.
+If you are currently enrolled in the VA healthcare system and have received medical care from a VA provider, or an approved community provider within the last 24 months (two years), you can visit your local MedExpress center for urgent care services and treatments.
 Just walk in, let us know you are using your VA urgent care benefits, and we’ll do the rest, including verifying your benefits and helping you feel better fast.
-MedExpress is open from 8 to 8 with a full medical team who can provide the care you need when you’re feeling under the weather—no appointment necessary.
+MedExpress is open from 8 to 8 with a full medical team who can provide Veterans the care they need when they're feeling under the weather—no appointment necessary.

-Question #3: What Services and Treatments Can I Receive at MedExpress?
+Question #3: What Services and Treatments Can Veterans Receive at MedExpress?

-Answer: The urgent care benefits through the Mission Act allow Veterans to receive services for everyday illnesses and injuries such as:
+Answer: The MISSION Act introduced new Veterans benefits, allowing them to receive urgent care services for everyday illnesses and injuries such as:

 - Cold, flu, and other viral illnesses